Tizzz-555/100-days-of-code/log.md

 ### Day 1: November 4, 2023 (Example 1)

-**Today's Progress**: Better understood the difference between JQuery's $(document).ready() and JS window.onload.
+🔸 Better understood the difference between JQuery's $(document).ready() and JS window.onload.

-**Thoughts**: Got my hands dirty with X's Api and Tweepy, will develop a client for it soon.
+🔸 Got my hands dirty with X's Api and Tweepy, will develop a client for it soon.

 **Link to work:**
 [Tweet link](https://x.com/beccari_mattia/status/1720839132849537036?s=20)

 ### Day 2: November 5, Sunday

-**Today's Progress**: Moved ahead in developing the "no feed twitter" app I'm designing.
+🔸 Moved ahead in developing the "no feed twitter" app I'm designing.

-**Thoughts**: Read an introductory guide to Obsidian (I would like to learn how to better document what I learn).
+🔸 Read an introductory guide to Obsidian (I would like to learn how to better document what I learn).

 **Link(s) to work**
 [Tweet link](https://x.com/beccari_mattia/status/1721222767612240019?s=20)

 ### Day 3: November 6, Monday

-**Today's Progress**: Figured out how to upload a picture along with text through my "no feed twitter" app using standard v1.1 API.
+🔸 Figured out how to upload a picture along with text through my "no feed twitter" app using standard v1.1 API.

-**Thoughts**: Finally got all my PRs approved from @hacktoberfest! 🎉
+🔸 Finally got all my PRs approved from @hacktoberfest! 🎉

 **Link(s) to work**
 [Tweet link](https://x.com/beccari_mattia/status/1721603028107591983?s=20)

 ### Day 4: November 7, Tuesday

-**Today's Progress**: Learned about the optional chaining operator in JavaScript (?.), preventing runtime errors.
+🔸 Learned about the optional chaining operator in JavaScript (?.), preventing runtime errors.

-**Thoughts**: At work I have been trying to create some custom WP endpoints with PHP for the website I am working at.
+🔸 At work I have been trying to create some custom WP endpoints with PHP for the website I am working at.

 **Link(s) to work**
 [Tweet link](https://x.com/beccari_mattia/status/1722015829233901795?s=20)

 ### Day 5: November 8, Wednesday

-**Today's Progress**: Found out how to make a custom post type in WP.
+🔸 Found out how to make a custom post type in WP.
 Drew a note explaining up two of the functions I found in the codebase.

-**Thoughts**: Attended day 1 of #GitHubUniverse virtually.
+🔸 Attended day 1 of #GitHubUniverse virtually.
 Copilot chat looks awesome, especially some of the out of IDE stuff. 🤯

 **Link(s) to work**
 [Tweet link](https://x.com/beccari_mattia/status/1722321381701087575?s=20)

 ### Day 6: November 9, Thursday

-**Today's Progress**: Today I learned how to upload images to #WordPress backend in a form using enctype="multipart/form-data".
+🔸 Today I learned how to upload images to #WordPress backend in a form using enctype="multipart/form-data".
 I handled file inputs with $_FILES in PHP, and used AJAX to communicate with the designated endpoint.

-**Thoughts**: Now #GitHubUniverse day 2!
+🔸 Now #GitHubUniverse day 2!

 **Link(s) to work**
 [Tweet link](https://x.com/beccari_mattia/status/1722691536331386899?s=20)

 ### Day 7: November 10, Friday

-**Today's Progress**: ...
+🔸 ...
 Today I honestly just spent a lot of time debugging the code I had written yesterday to handle images submission, to some success. 😅

-**Thoughts**: I need to kick back imposter syndrome, relax and casually work on some of my weekend personal projects. 🦾
+🔸 I need to kick back imposter syndrome, relax and casually work on some of my weekend personal projects. 🦾

 **Link(s) to work**
 [Tweet link](https://x.com/beccari_mattia/status/1723088300410548325?s=20)

 ### Day 8: November 11, Saturday

-**Today's Progress**: Wrote more code for my Twitter custom client.
+🔸 Wrote more code for my Twitter custom client.

-**Thoughts**: Today I watched and read more stuff on how to better use #Obsidan, and I especially enjoyed a Youtube video from
+🔸 Today I watched and read more stuff on how to better use #Obsidan, and I especially enjoyed a Youtube video from
 @NoBoilerplate on the topic.

 **Link(s) to work**